poanetwork/deployment-azure/Ceremony/ceremony.md

 18. After that, you will be taken to your azure dashboard.
 Look for a box similar to this
 ![Deployment in progress](https://raw.githubusercontent.com/oraclesorg/test-templates/master/Ceremony/deploy_new_deployment.png)
 representing deployment process of the resource group.
 Do not close this windows and wait till the process is complete and you'll be automatically forwarded to a newly-created resource group page.
-At this moment you've successfully joined the Oracles-PoA network.
+At this moment you've successfully joined the Oracles-PoA network!
 You can close the window now.
-Later, when you login to your azure portal, you can find this box on your dashboard.
+Later, when you login to your azure portal, you can find this box on your dashboard to access the resource group.